railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 	#. 	:guilabel:`Description` : a free text description of the work done in the time.

-	#. 	:guilabel:`Quantity` : number of units of time (the units are defined as part of the product).
+	#. 	:guilabel:`Duration` : number of units of time (the units are defined as part of the product).

 The other fields are automatically completed, but can be modified: the :guilabel:`Product` which is the service product such as consultancy, the